adlayer/display-tech/README.md

 There're a lot of ad buying and selling solutions, but all this ads still have to be displayed, and do this with the best quality ever is the purpose of **Adlayer Open display tech**.

-It is a set of open APIs and open source projects, which give power and autonomy for developers show and hack ads on the web.
+This is a set of open APIs and [open source projects](http://github.com/adlayer), which gives power and autonomy for developers show and hack ads on the web.

 ## We know what display ads **really** means.